OI-wiki/i18n/docs/ds/wblt.md

 For $n$ numbers, unlike [treap](./treap) and others, WBLT will create $2n$ nodes.
 The weight of each node is the weight of its right child, and weight of the right child is greater than or equal to the left child.

-Each insertion, similar to the heap, we swap one by one downwards sand pushup upwards.
-The operation is the same for deletion.
+Each insertion, similar to the heap, we swap one by one downwards and update with `pushup`.
+The operation is similar for deletion.

 Of course, if the input data is ascending or descending, WBLT will degenerate into a linked list.
 So we need to use rotation to maintain balance.